 The Audience Profiles block displays the ages of your average female and male visitors, a statistic potential advertisers like to know.
 You need to edit the ages to match your audience.

-You can learn how to discover the ages, gender, and much more about your audience in our guide on how to track website visitors to your WordPress site.
+You can learn how to discover the ages, genders, and more about your audience in our guide on how to track website visitors to your WordPress site.

-The screenshot above is from our MonsterInsights analytics dashboard.
+This screenshot is from our MonsterInsights analytics dashboard.
 It’s a free plugin that you can use to get similar stats about your site.

 Customizing Website Statistics

 Simply click on the text to update the numbers with your own figures.